feimosi/baguetteBox.js/README.md

   filter: /.+\.(gif|jpe?g|png|webp)/i // RegExp object - pattern to match image files }
 ```
-`buttons: 'auto'` hides buttons on touch-enabled devices or when only one image is displayed.
-`captions: 'callback'` applies a caption returned by the callback.
+* `captions: 'callback'` applies a caption returned by the callback.
 Invoked in the context of an array of gallery images.
+* `buttons: 'auto'` hides buttons on touch-enabled devices or when only one image is displayed.

 ## Compatibility